Death and funeral of James VI and I: A new king proclaimed at Theobalds

 King Charles was proclaimed at the gate of Theobalds by the Knight Marshal, Edward Zouch.
+According to James Howell, Zouche mistakenly proclaimed Charles the "dubitable heir" at Theobalds.
+He was corrected by Secretary Conway.
+Howell included this story in a letter to his father, printed in his Epistolae Ho-Elianae.

 The Earl of Kellie advised that proclamations should speak of the "King of Great Britain", rather than putting one nation of the Union first, as in "England and Scotland" or "Scotland and England".
 The proclamation sent for reading at the Mercat cross of Edinburgh accordingly referred to the "late King of Grite Britane, France and Ireland".
 A messenger was sent to Elizabeth Stuart, Queen of Bohemia, at The Hague with money and black cloth to place her household in mourning.

 A commission of Earls met in the council chamber at Whitehall Palace to determine the detail of the funeral and processions.
 The sculptor Maximilian Colt went to Theobalds to make the king's death mask.
 After an autopsy, the king's body was embalmed, and soldered into a lead coffin by Abraham Greene.
 The coffin was placed on a carriage at Theobalds and brought to Denmark House on the Strand in the early hours of the morning.
 A torchlight procession through the streets of London was spoiled by foul weather.

 Charles I made a gift of the silver plate used by his late father in his bedchamber to the Earl of Kellie on 5 April 1625.